 Once you have enabled cookies for this website, please refresh by clicking here.

-Don’t let your HVAC system work overtime to compensate for poor insulation or drafty windows.
+Don’t force your HVAC system to work overtime to compensate for poor insulation or drafty windows.
 If your home’s thermal envelope — the exterior barrier that keeps you warm in winter and cool in summer — is compromised, seal in the heat with insulation, caulking and draft-proofing.

 Clogged furnace filters diminish your home’s air quality.
 Plus, they consume more energy and force the system to work harder.
 Check the furnace filters monthly, and remember to clean or replace them every 90 days, depending on whether they’re disposable or permanent.

 Clanging, knocking or popping sounds may be signs of worn-out or loose parts in your heating system.
 If you hear any unusual noises from your furnace, it may be time for repairs.
 Call a certified HVAC technician to inspect your system.

 Once a year, invest in a tune-up with a qualified HVAC technician to ensure your system is running at optimal efficiency.
 Preventative maintenance will help spot potential issues before they become bigger problems.

 To find a qualified licensed technician, call the Heating Refrigeration and Air Conditioning Institute of Canada (HRAI) at 877-467-4724 or check out the contractor locator portal.

 While high-efficiency units tend to have a higher purchase price, lower operating costs mean you will spend less over time.

 The Annual Fuel Utilization Efficiency (AFUE) rating, found on the official Canadian EnerGuide label, is a measure of how efficient your furnace is.
 The higher the rating, the more efficient the model.

 Learn more on how you can save by Fuel Switching